Manju200417/NotesApp/README.md

 # NotesApp
 NotesApp is a modern, mobile-responsive web application designed for students and educators to efficiently upload, manage, preview, and download academic notes.
-The app provides a structured system for storing files with detailed metadata, enabling fast and convenient search and retrieval of notes across devces.
+The app provides a structured system for storing files with detailed metadata, enabling fast and convenient search and retrieval of notes across devices.
+Integrated AI assistance, powered by Groq API, offers users real-time support, project information, and step-by-step guidance directly within the application.

 ---